AGRICULTURAL COMMODITIES DERIVATIVES MARKETS

 Communication skills and knowledge of specialist vocabulary 15%

-For students who prefer or who have not attended three quarters of the lessons, assessment is by way of a written test consisting of three open-ended questions, focusing on the reference texts.
+For students who have not attended three quarters of the lessons, or who do not intend to take the oral test, assessment is by way of a written test consisting of four open-ended questions, focusing on the reference texts.

-Details on exam procedures and academic behavior can be found in the Guidelines (http://sea.unipr.it//sites/st04/files/allegatiparagrafo/21-10-2014/linee...) and in the Code approved by the Dipartimento di Scienze Economiche e Aziendali (http://sea.unipr.it//it/codice-di-comportamento).
+Details on exam procedures and academic behavior can be found in the Guidelines (http://www.dipartimentoeconomia.unipr.it/sites/st04/files/allegatiparagr... ) and in the Code approved by the Dipartimento di Economia (http://www.dipartimentoeconomia.unipr.it/it/codice-di-comportamento ).